slarmoo/.github/profile/webServices/startupDb/startupDb.md

 ## ☑ Assignment

+1. Review and deploy Simon DB
+   1. Clone the Simon DB repository to your development environment.
+   1. Run `npm install` in root of the project.
+   1. Open the project in VS Code and examine the application's use of JavaScript to support database interactions.
+   1. Create and configure the `dbConfig.json` file with your MongoDB credentials.
+   1. Execute in your development environment by debugging the application using VS Code's Node.js debugger (press F5 while viewing index.js).
+Set breakpoints in VS Code and step through the backend JavaScript related to database interactions.
+   1. Open your browser to https://localhost:3000 and use the browser's dev tools to step through the frontend JavaScript using the Source tab.
+   1. Deploy to your production environment using the deployment script so that it is available with your domain's `simon` subdomain.
 1. Add code for connecting to the database
 1. Provide endpoints for adding, updating, and deleting your application data in the database
 1. Persist data in MongoDB.